 S&P 500 (reference) United States +0.72%

-For context, the US reference tape firmed, with the S&P 500 up 0.72% to 7,537, roughly 1.0% shy of its 52-week high — a supportive but not euphoric external backdrop for Latin American risk.
+For context, the US reference tape firmed.
+The S&P 500 rose 0.72% to 7,537, roughly 1.0% shy of its 52-week high — a supportive but not euphoric external backdrop for Latin American risk.

 06 The technical picture

-The ARGT proxy at 93.99 sits well within a 66.80–102.57 twelve-month range, 8.4% below the high — the market has clawed back most of its correction but has not reclaimed the peak, leaving the 102.57 zone as the level bulls need to test.
+The ARGT proxy at 93.99 sits well within a 66.80–102.57 twelve-month range, 8.4% below the high.
+The market has clawed back most of its correction but not reclaimed the peak, leaving the 102.57 zone as the level bulls need to test.

 The tell for chartists is breadth and leadership.
 Banks are making the running while YPF and Pampa lag, so a durable break toward the highs likely needs the energy complex — the index’s largest weight — to re-engage.

-Until then, the credit market is the anchor: with country risk near an eight-year low, any renewed spread compression is the most probable trigger for the next leg, while softer oil is the clearest risk to the energy names holding the index back.
+Until then, the credit market is the anchor.
+With country risk near an eight-year low, any renewed spread compression is the most probable trigger for the next leg, while softer oil is the clearest risk to the energy names.

 07 What to watch